The Lifestyle-Tech Competence Center

 - Luca Callegari, Senior Director Enterprise Solution – Microsoft Italy

-- Emanuele Carpanzano, Director Department of Innovative Technologies – SUPSI
+- Emanuele Carpanzano, Director of Research, Development and Knowledge Transfer at SUPSI

 - Boas Erez, President – Università della Svizzera Italiana